Cosmic void exclusion models and their impact on the distance scale measurements from large scale structure: Introduction

 In order to measure cosmological parameters and better understand the Universe and its expansion, multiple techniques have been developed and implemented; one of them is the study of the Baryonic Acoustic Oscillations (BAOs).
 They are oscillations in the primordial plasma that have altered the matter distribution in the early Universe, leaving an imprint that has been initially observed in the spectra of Cosmic Microwave Background (CMB) temperature anisotropies \citep[e.g. ][]{2003ApJS..148..135H, 2020A&A...641A...6P}.

-The most precise BAO studies so far using the clustering statistics of galaxies have been achieved by Baryon Oscillation Spectroscopic Survey \citep[BOSS;][]{2017MNRAS.470.2617A} and extended-BOSS \citep[eBOSS;][]{2021PhRvD.103h3533A}.
+The large spectroscopic surveys provide complementary BAO constraints to CMB.
+Currently, the most precise BAO studies using the 3D clustering statistics of galaxies have been achieved by Baryon Oscillation Spectroscopic Survey \citep[BOSS;][]{2017MNRAS.470.2617A} and extended-BOSS \citep[eBOSS;][]{2021PhRvD.103h3533A}.
 The ongoing Dark Energy Spectroscopic Instrument \citep[DESI;][]{DESI2016} plans to further improve the precision of the BAO measurements by increasing the number density of tracers and mapping larger volumes.
 Meanwhile, the future Cosmology Redshift Survey \citep[CRS;][]{2019Msngr.175...50R}, part of 4-metre Multi-Object Spectroscopic Telescope \citep[4MOST;][]{deJong2019} survey, will provide complementary measurements to DESI by scanning different regions on the sky.
+In addition to the clustering of galaxies -- e.g. luminous red galaxies \citep[LRG;][]{2017MNRAS.464.1168R, 2017MNRAS.464.3409B}, emission line galaxies \citep[ELG;][]{10.1093/mnras/staa3336} -- the BAO feature has been detected in the clustering of quasi-stellar objects \citep[QSO;][]{10.1093/mnras/stx2630}, Lyman $\alpha$ forests \citep[Ly$\alpha$ forests;][]{refId0} and cosmic voids \citep{PhysRevLett.116.171301}.